davestewart/davestewart-content/content/archive/work/animation/mozart-uncovered/index.md

 ---
-description: Visual exploration of the structure and ideas of Mozart and Beethoven's music
+description: Visual exploration of the structure and ideas of Mozart's symphonies
 date: 2005-06-08
 tags:
   - javascript